 For starters, you need a system that is reliable.
 This is vital when it comes to monitoring lone employees, responding to emergency situations, and keeping morale and productivity high in the workplace.

 Secondly, you need access to the latest safety features.
 These days, modern two-way radios do far more than just let you communicate with other users.
-Features like in-built GPS, location tracking, task allocation, and man-down alarms, enable you to closely monitor your employees in real-time to ensure they are safe, productive, and compliant.
+Features like in-built GPS, location tracking, task allocation, and request call-back buttons, enable you to closely monitor your employees in real-time to ensure they are safe, productive, and compliant.

 Furthermore, you can even give workers key checkpoints to follow while on route to their destination.
 This way, you can be sure they are following your directions and arriving at their destination on time, every time.